pglen/comlin64/README.md

     To boot faster, and exclude unneeded baggage present on a full system, ComLin64 Linux operates without the distinction of runlevels.
 The system instead, cycles through a set of shell scripts.
-    To aid troubleshooting, checkpoints are introduced, and one can press the ENTER key to temporarily drop to a shell prompt.
+    To aid troubleshooting, checkpoints are introduced.
+One can enter into the the grub command line and specify a stop options to temporarily drop to a shell prompt.
 Exiting the temporary shell will continue the boot process from the point of interruption.

 Installation-Less operation